MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/onestream.md

 * Specify the Workspace and Adapter Name (mandatory parameters)
 * Table Name and Parameters are optional
-* Refer to a configured dashboard adapter inside OneStreame to make sure you are inserting the right values.
+* Refer to a configured dashboard adapter inside OneStream to make sure you are inserting the right values.
 ![Get Adapter](./media/onestream/os-connector-get-adapter.png)

 ### Get Dimension and Get Member Properties